TechnoGuru / Maintenance Health Check

 · Example use

 A six-year-old hotel ticks four boxes — occasional Wi-Fi dead zones, two false fire alarms a month, a flaky access-control reader at the staff entrance, and a BMS dashboard that has not been logged into since handover.
-The verdict is an audit, not a tune-up — the underlying issues compound, and an AMC without an audit just papers over them.
+The verdict is a structured audit, not a tune-up — the underlying issues compound, and an AMC without an audit just papers over them.
 Three weeks of work; one written report; one decision.

 · Frequently asked